Sambeg-Subedi/Visualization/README.md

-# Visualization
+# Data Visualization
 Project Name : Hate crimes in USA

 Download the file to review the code.
+The visualization is done through Vega lite.